The role of individual compensation and acceptance decisions in crowdsourced delivery: The without separability

-The objective function~\eqref{eq:milp:approx-obj} is a piecewise linear approximation of the one introduced in \cref{prop:piecewise} using the discrete set of compensation values $u_{ij}^k$ and variables $w_{ij}^k$.
+The objective function~\eqref{eq:milp:approx-obj} is a piecewise linear approximation of the one introduced in \cref{prop:piecewise} using the concepts described above.
 Recall that $g_{ij}(x_{ij})$ is a linear function.
 As described in \cref{sec:mnlp}, constraints \eqref{eq:minlp:oc:assignment}-\eqref{eq:minlp:y} ensure that at most one task is offered to an occasional driver and that each task is either performed by a professional driver, or offered to an occasional driver.
 They also define the domains of variables $x_{ij}$ and $y_i$ for tasks $i\in I$ and occasional drivers $j\in J$.
-Constraints~\eqref{eq:non-separable} have been introduced at the beginning of this section while inequalities~\eqref{eq:milp:approx:U} are constraints $C_{ij}\le U_{ij} x_{ij}$ rewritten using the identity $\sum_{k=1}^K u_{ij}^k w_{ij}^k = C_{ij}$.
-Finally, \eqref{eq:milp:approx:wv:1}--\eqref{eq:milp:approx:w} are standard constraints used to model piecewise linear approximations.
+Constraints~\eqref{eq:non-separable} have been introduced at the beginning of this section while inequalities~\eqref{eq:milp:approx:U} are constraints $C_{ij}\le U_{ij} x_{ij}$ rewritten using the identity $\sum_{k=1}^K u_{ij}^k {\lambda}_{ij}^k = C_{ij}$.
+Finally, \eqref{eq:milp:approx:wv:1}--\eqref{eq:milp:approx:w} are standard constraints used to model piecewise linear approximations that ensure the conditions detailed above, see, e.g., \citet{nemhauser_integer_1988} for further details.

 \cref{prop:piecewise:linear,prop:piecewise:logistic} detail how formulation~\eqref{eq:milp:approx} can be modified when the acceptance behavior is modeled using a linear and logistic acceptance probability function, respectively.